Stephan's emerald dove: Taxonomy

 Stephan's emerald dove was described as Chalcophaps stephani by the French zoologist Jacques Pucheran in 1853 based on specimens from Triton Bay, New Guinea.
 The name of the genus is from the Ancient Greek khalkos, meaning 'bronze', and phaps, meaning 'pigeon'.
 The specific name is in honour of Étienne Jacquinot, the father of the French naturalist Honoré Jacquinot and explorer and naval officer Charles Jacquinot.
 Stephan's emerald dove is the official common name designated by the International Ornithologists' Union.
 In English, the species is also called Stephan's dove, Stephan's ground-dove, brown-backed emerald dove, and brown-backed green-winged dove.
 Many of the indigenous languages spoken in the dove's range also have names for it.
 In Indonesian, it is called Delimukan timur.
 In the Papuan languages of Pamosu and Aiti, it is called bururovov-uru and prthithí, respectively.
 It is called Niboai/Pongapongao in Zia.
-In the Solomons, it is called bahlu pari in Cheke Holo, buti in Duke, and uririga and paimuraku name in Buin.
+In the Solomons, it is called bahlu pari in Cheke Holo, buti in Duke, and uririga and paimuraku in Buin.

 Stephan's emerald dove is one of three species in the genus Chalcophaps, alongside the common and Pacific emerald doves.
 These three species are closely related and display a surprisingly low level of morphological and genetic diversity despite their large range, from tropical southern Asia through the western Pacific as far as Vanuatu.
 Stephan's emerald dove is the most genetically divergent species in the genus, differing from the other species by around 8% in terms of mitochondrial DNA.
 In contrast, the common and Pacific emerald doves only differ by around 2.4% in terms of mtDNA.

 Genetic data from the populations on New Guinea, the Bismarck Archipelago, and the Solomon Islands suggests that Stephan's emerald dove spread from New Guinea to the Bismarcks and then to the Solomons, a west-to-east pattern common in Melanesian birds.
 These three populations are well-structured and moderately differentiated genetically, suggesting that they are undergoing the early stages of diversification needed for speciation.
 However, they are not yet divergent enough to be considered distinct species, which may be due to the dove's ability to travel between isolated islands with relative ease and ensure gene flow between different populations.
 Currently, there are three subspecies of Stephan's emerald dove recognised by the IOU: